 — Product Hunt (@ProductHunt) October 4, 2016

 Want to get your hands on the most delicious smartphone tech this season?
 You can pre-order your Google Pixel from Flipkart on October 13 right here.
-There are exclusive exchange deals of up to INR 27000 (+INR 3500 on premium phones), No Cost EMI offers and the first 1000 customers who pre-order will get EGVs worth 10% of the phone’s value.
+There are exchange deals of up to INR 27000 (+INR 3500 on premium phones), No Cost EMI offers and the first 1000 customers who pre-order will get EGVs worth 10% of the phone’s value.